Dimunitive Daily Driver: 1957 BMW Isetta 300 – STILL $15,800

-The Isetta with its single, front-opening door, remains an iconic micro car from the 1950s.
-On the rare occasions we come across one for sale, they are usually over-restored examples and not the driver-quality survivor listed earlier this week here on Craigslist in West Haven, Connecticut with an asking price of $16,000.
+The Isetta with its single, front-opening door, remains an iconic microcar from the 1950s.
+On rare occasions when we come across one for sale, they are usually over-restored examples and not the driver-quality survivor listed earlier this week here on Craigslist in New Haven City, Connecticut with a revised asking price of $15,800.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his BMW Isetta priced $2,400 below the current #4 “Fair” (Daily Driver) estimate of $16,400.
-If you are serious about buying this BMW, you can start the conversation by emailing the seller and when you do please remember to mention you saw their microcar featured here on GuysWithRides.com.
+If you are serious about buying this BMW, you can start the conversation by emailing the seller, and when you do please remember to mention you saw their microcar featured here on GuysWithRides.com.

 Hagerty Insurance provides a nice overview of the Isetta in their valuation guide for these cars: